 TABLE OF CONTENTS

 Product sourcing for your business that not only fulfills your niche but also satisfies your consumers is no small task.
-It’s also something that many new eCommerce business owners don’t think about when they put together their business plan.
+It’s also something that many new eCommerce business owners don’t think about when they put together their business plans.
 Without further ado, here’s your intro to product sourcing class: Product Sourcing 101 (spoiler – this article doesn’t come with any course credits, but maybe it should?).

 What Is Product Sourcing?